-- Engineering Breadth: 9 units must be completed from the following list: BIO ENG 10, BIO ENG 102, CIV ENG 11, CIV ENG C30, CIV ENG 60, CIV ENG 70, CIV ENG 126, CIV ENG 132, CIV ENG 155, DES INV 15, EECS 16A, EECS 16B, ENGIN 11, ENGIN 26, ENGIN 29 (or ENGIN 25 & ENGIN 27), ENGIN 40, MAT SCI 45, MAT SCI 45L, MAT SCI 111, MEC ENG 40, MEC ENG C85, MEC ENG 132. - The Humanities/Social Sciences (H/SS) requirement includes two approved reading and composition courses and four additional approved courses, with which a number of specific conditions must be satisfied.
+- CHEM 4A, BIOLOGY 1A and BIOLOGY 1AL, or BIOLOGY 1B may also be used to fulfill this requirement.
+CHEM 4A is intended for students majoring in chemistry or a closely-related field.
+CHEM 1A and CHEM 1AL, or CHEM 4A are prerequisites for BIOLOGY 1A. - Engineering Breadth: 9 units must be completed from the following list: BIO ENG 10, BIO ENG 102, CIV ENG 11, CIV ENG C30, CIV ENG 60, CIV ENG 70, CIV ENG 126, CIV ENG 132, CIV ENG 155, DES INV 15, EECS 16A, EECS 16B,

+ENGIN 11, ENGIN 26, ENGIN 29 (or ENGIN 25 & ENGIN 27), ENGIN 40, MAT SCI 45, MAT SCI 45L, MAT SCI 111, MEC ENG 40, MEC ENG C85, MEC ENG 132.

+- The Humanities/Social Sciences (H/SS) requirement includes two approved reading and composition courses and four additional approved courses, with which a number of specific conditions must be satisfied.
 The first half (R&C Part A) must be completed by the end of the freshman year; the second half (R&C Part B) must be completed by no later than the end of the sophomore year.
 The remaining courses may be taken at any time during the program.
-See engineering.berkeley.edu/hss (https://engineering.berkeley.edu/ academics/undergraduate-guide/degree-requirements/humanitiesand-social-sciences/) for complete details and a list of approved courses.
+See engineering.berkeley.edu/hss (https://engineering.berkeley.edu/ academics/undergraduate-guide/degree-requirements/humanities-andsocial-sciences/) for complete details and a list of approved courses.
 One of the H/SS courses must be an approved ethics course.
-See "Major Requirements" tab for list of approved ethics courses.

-- Students must acquire fluent programming skills as demonstrated by completion of coursework in a high-level language such as Python, C, C++ or Java.
+See "Major Requirements" tab for list of approved ethics courses. - Students must acquire fluent programming skills as demonstrated by completion of coursework in a high-level language such as Python, C, C++ or Java.
 This requirement may be completed by taking COMPSCI C8 or COMPSCI 61A or equivalent.
-The CS 9xx series self-paced courses are intended for those already skilled as programmers in a high-level language to learn a second language and thus are not appropriate for meeting this requirement.
+The CS 9xx series selfpaced courses are intended for those already skilled as programmers in a high-level language to learn a second language and thus are not appropriate for meeting this requirement.
 Junior transfer admits who have completed a programming course of 3 units or more in Python, C, C++, or Java have fulfilled this requirement. - IND ENG 172 is an alternative course for STAT 134 or STAT C140.
 In semesters when IND ENG 172 is offered, it is recommended that students take IND ENG 172.
 Students will receive credit for only one of these courses. - Students must take a minimum of six courses from the following: IND ENG 115, IND ENG 130, IND ENG 142, IND ENG 150, IND ENG 151, IND ENG 153, IND ENG 164, IND ENG 166, IND ENG 169, IND ENG 170, IND ENG 171. - Free electives can be any technical or non-technical course, a course of your interest offered by any department.
 There are no restrictions.